Cleaning mattresses is certainly an overlooked household chore. When was the last time you cleaned your mattress? Have you ever cleaned it?

 So how exactly do you use the sun to clean your mattress?
 The answer is as follows.

 - Firstly remove your bed sheets off of you mattress and place them in the washing machine, which will help to remove dust mites.

 - Next, take your mattress outside and leave it under the sunlight.

 - Once that is done it’s workout time!
 Using a bat or such like give your mattress a beating for a good 10 minutes on both sides.
 This will allow for dust, pealed skin flakes and hair to be removed.

-And that’s that but do remember to turn your mattress onto its other sides later on in the day to ensure that the bacteria can be killed off on both ends.
+A tip which one of our experienced cleaners in Balham says is imortant, is to turn your mattress onto its other sides later on in the day to ensure that the bacteria can be killed off on both ends.

 The baking soda method